Uncategorized

 Step 2: Strengthen Your Programming Basics

-• Java (widely used in enterprise applications)
+• Java – Widely used in enterprise applications

-• C++ (excellent for logic building and competitive programming)
+• C++ – Excellent for building logic

-• JavaScript (essential for web development)
+• JavaScript – Essential for web development

 • Variables and data types

-• Loops and conditions
+• Loops and conditional statements

 • Functions